rarepepi/NYC-DeathRates/README.md

-# NYC-AirPY
+# NYC 💀 Rates
-A look at the stats on NYC Air Quality
+A look at the stats on NYC's Death💀 Rates